mirnau/sr3e/docs/01-specs/index.md

 has_children: true
 ---

-# Citations
-We cite physical rulebooks using Harvard-style in-text references (Abbrev Year, p.
-X).
-See ../00-about/references.md for full entries.

 # How to Write Specs

 Use the RFC 2119 / RFC 8174 convention (UPPERCASE “normative keywords”).
 Add this one‑liner at the top of every spec: